shrikeoos/weathered_front/README.md

 # weathered_front

-This is the frontend of a weather app.
+This is the frontend of a weather forecast web application.